OrianaVenture/Valheim-MissingPieces/README.md

 ## Changelog

+### 2.0.5

+* Adding Polish translations (if you would like translations added please see the [open issue on github](https://github.com/OrianaVenture/Valheim-MissingPieces/issues/1))

 ### 2.0.4

 * Wooden drawer sign given more space to prevent flickering and fixed missing effects for drawer